 Wheelchair racing is not simply running on wheels.
-Runners get slower as distances increase; elite wheelchair athletes take longer to get up to speed, but then they can hold a fast pace.
+Elite wheelchair athletes take longer to get up to speed, but then they can hold a fast pace.
 As in running, most wheelchair competitors specialize in short or long races, and some excel at both.